GraveofBears/PotionsPlus/docs/README.md

 >To craft the Flasks we need to first make a Potion Cauldron, place 1 Grand
 >Potion of any type into the Cauldron, then pull the lever.
 >This will create a Potion Base mead that is then used to craft your Flask at the Alchemy table.
-﻿>The Potion Cauldron creates, Potion Base, Philosopher's Stones.
+>The Potion Cauldron creates, Potion Base, Philosopher's Stones.
 >(The Cauldron will also destroy any item that isn't a requirement for Alchemy Recipes)

 <p align="center"><b>Potion Base Mead is required for Flasks!></b></p>
-﻿

 <p align="center"><img src="https://i.imgur.com/QdnDQCJ.png"></p>

 >Once we have our Flasks we can then use those to transmute a Philosopher's Stone.
 >Crafting 5 flasks and placing them into the Potion Cauldron will produce the Philosopher's Stone
 >Stones are Utility items that will grant Resistance, additional Alchemy Skill, and 75 + weight when worn.
 >Stones will destroy themselves and bring you back to life if you die with them equipped.
->Note: Magelight will not create any Stone Type. ﻿
+>Note: Magelight will not create any Stone Type.

 <p align="center"><img src="https://i.imgur.com/WgErsLa.png"></p>